Drayerr/Drayerr/README.md

 ### 🖥️ Frontend Engineer | Data Analysis Enthusiast

-I'm a brazilian developer with 6+ years of experience.
-Developed large applications (over 5 million downloads) and high-impact projects, including mobile and web, also responsable for monitoring, and metric gathering configuration.
+I'm a Brazilian developer with 6+ years of experience.
+Developed large applications (over 5 million downloads) and high-impact projects, including mobile and web, also responsible for monitoring, and metric gathering configuration.

 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/gabrielgrv/)